GameFoundry/bsf/Documentation/Manuals/Native/User/advancedTextures.md

 When you are sure you will overwrite all the contents of a texture, make sure to set the last parameter of **Texture::writeData()** to true.
 This ensures the system can more optimally execute the transfer, without requiring the GPU to finish its current action (which can be considerably slow if it is currently using that particular texture).

 ## Generating mip-maps
 Mip-maps are generally created automatically from a source texture, rather than by manually setting their pixels.
-Therefore Banshee provides @ref bs::PixelUtil::genMipmaps "PixelUtil::genMipmaps()" method that accepts a **PixelData** object containing pixels to generate mip levels from.
+Therefore bs::f provides @ref bs::PixelUtil::genMipmaps "PixelUtil::genMipmaps()" method that accepts a **PixelData** object containing pixels to generate mip levels from.
 A maximum number of mip-maps levels is then generated and output.
-You can optionally customize mip-map generating by providing a @ref bs::MipMapGenOptions "MipMapGenOptions" object.
+You can optionally customize mip-map generation by providing a @ref bs::MipMapGenOptions "MipMapGenOptions" object.

 ~~~~~~~~~~~~~{.cpp}
 SPtr<PixelData> pixelData = "...";